zju3dv/Murre/README.md

 This ensures robustness by excluding noisy depth values with high errors or insufficient observations.

-Make sure that the same proccesing resolution is used as the first step.
+Make sure that the same processing resolution is used as the first step.

 ### TSDF fusion